What is Mindfulness Meditation?

 Mindfulness meditation is the practice of training your conscious mind to exist ‘in the moment’.

 Being ‘in the moment’ means your thoughts are focused on the present, as in the very moment, rather than the past or the future.
-The principle behind mindfulness meditation is that by focusing on your current breathing, and bodily sensations, you can control your current thoughts and, therefore, your emotions.
+Studies show that the principle behind mindfulness meditation is that by focusing on your current breathing, and bodily sensations, you can control your current thoughts and, therefore, your emotions.

 Worrying about the future and ruminating about the past are two common causes and symptoms of anxiety and depression.
 By practicing mindfulness, we both alleviate and prevent symptoms.